Montréal is shiny and bright for the holidays!

 Dreamy Christmas markets

 Those looking for the perfect Christmas tree need look no further than the Jean-Talon Market, where some of the best trees await their holiday homes.
-And all throughout the season, these three markets also feature free performances and activities for the kids and adults alike.
+And all throughout the season, these three markets also feature free activities for kids and adults alike.

 Hey-ho, let’s Lumino!